Here Are Your 2017 Billboard Music Award Winners

-Las Vegas’ T-Mobile Arena is packed with some of music’s biggest names tonight for the Billboard Music Awards as hosts Ludacris and Vanessa Hudgens dole out statuettes to a wide range of chart-toppers.
+Las Vegas’s T-Mobile Arena is packed with some of music’s biggest names tonight for the Billboard Music Awards, as hosts Ludacris and Vanessa Hudgens dole out statuettes to a wide range of chart-toppers.
 Follow along as we keep track of all the winners, which we’ll be bolding below.

 Top Artist: